intern-slf/texasjurystudy/README.md

 FocusGroup is a role-based web platform designed to enable structured, demographic-driven focus group research.

-The platform allows presenters to conduct controlled focus group sessions with carefully selected participants, while ensuring participants only engage through invitation-based access rather than open browsing.
+The platform prioritizes selection over discovery, ensuring participants are chosen deliberately based on defined criteria rather than self-applying, thereby preserving research quality and reducing bias.

 Core Concept

 FocusGroup operates on selection rather than discovery.

--> Participants do not browse or apply to focus groups.

--> Participants submit demographic information and wait to be shortlisted.

--> Presenters define requirements and explicitly select participants.
+-> Participants do not browse or apply to focus groups -> Participants submit demographic information and wait to be shortlisted -> Presenters define requirements and create cases

--> Access to live sessions is granted only after selection.
+-> Participants wait in a “Waiting for selection” state -> Access is granted only after explicit selection
+-> Unselected cases are never visible to participants

-This approach preserves research quality and avoids self-selection bias.
+This model avoids self-selection bias and supports controlled research workflows.

 User Roles
 Participant

--> Completes demographic and screening forms using multiple-choice questions.

--> Cannot browse focus groups.
+-> Completes a structured demographic and screening form -> Cannot browse, search, or apply to focus groups

--> Waits to be selected for relevant sessions.
+-> Sees a default “Waiting for selection” state

--> Gains access to a session only after invitation.
+-> Gains access only after being selected into a case -> Does not see unselected or rejected cases

--> Sees profile status and selection notifications only.

 Presenter

--> Completes a mandatory confidentiality acknowledgement.

--> After acknowledgement, lands on /dashboard/presenter.

--> Sees a dashboard with a sidebar containing three sections:
+-> Completes a mandatory confidentiality acknowledgement -> Is redirected to /dashboard/presenter after acknowledgement -> Manages focus group cases via a sidebar-based dashboard -> Defines participant requirements and uploads case documents -> Can manually archive cases

 Presenter Dashboard Sections

 Current

--> Displays currently active focus group cases.
+-> Displays active focus group cases
+-> Includes scheduled and unscheduled cases

--> Default selected view on dashboard load.
+-> Default dashboard view

 Previous

--> Displays completed or archived focus group cases.
+-> Displays expired, completed, or archived cases
+-> Includes cases automatically moved after schedule expiry -> Includes cases manually archived by presenter or admin

 New

--> Opens a case creation form.
+-> Opens the case creation flow

 Admin

--> Internal system role.

--> Not exposed in the user interface.
+-> Not exposed in the UI

--> Manages moderation, role integrity, and platform health.
+-> Handles moderation, screening, and lifecycle overrides -> Selects participants into cases
+-> Can select participants outside presenter-defined filters -> Cannot edit presenter-defined filters
+-> Can archive and restore cases
+-> Cannot impersonate presenters

--> Cannot be selected during signup.
+-> Cannot be selected during signup

 Authentication and Role Model

 Authentication is handled using Supabase Auth.

--> Email confirmation is enabled.
+-> Email confirmation enabled

--> Password reset is handled through a secure recovery flow.
+-> Secure password recovery supported

--> No service role keys are exposed to the client.
+-> No service-role or elevated keys exposed to the client

-Role Selection and Role Assignment

 Role Selection (Before Signup)

--> Users choose either Participant or Presenter before signing up.
+-> User selects Participant or Presenter before signup -> Role is passed via signup URL (intent only)

--> The selected role is passed through the signup URL, for example using a role query parameter.

--> This selection represents user intent only, not authority.

 Role Assignment (After Signup)

-Roles are not written directly from the frontend.
+-> Role is stored in auth.users raw metadata
+-> PostgreSQL trigger runs on user creation
+-> Trigger inserts authoritative role into public.roles

-Instead, the following process is used:
+the following process is used:

 -> The selected role is stored in auth.users raw user metadata during signup.
 -> A PostgreSQL trigger runs after the user is created.
 -> The trigger reads the role from metadata.
 -> The trigger inserts a permanent role record into the roles table.

-This design avoids race conditions with email confirmation, avoids RLS conflicts, prevents role spoofing, and keeps role authority strictly on the backend.

-Roles cannot be changed by users after signup in the current design.
+Roles cannot be changed after signup.

 Acknowledgement Gate

-The dashboard first presents a mandatory confidentiality acknowledgement form.
+-> Mandatory confidentiality acknowledgement

-Users cannot access any dashboard functionality until the acknowledgement is completed.

-The acknowledgement is stored separately for participants and presenters.

-Once acknowledged, users are redirected to their role-specific dashboard.
+-> Blocks dashboard access until accepted
+-> Explicit “I agree” action required
+-> Stored separately per role

-The acknowledgement page is shown only once per user.
+-> Shown only once per user
+-> Cannot be reset by admin

 Case Creation (Presenter – New)

 When a presenter selects New, a case creation form is displayed.

-The form collects:
+Collected fields:

 -> title
 -> description
 -> number_of_attendees (default: 10)
--> documentation_type (dropdown)
+-> scheduled_at (optional)

+Notes:

+-> Cases may exist without a schedule
+-> Unscheduled cases remain current indefinitely
+-> Presenters may add scheduled_at later
+-> Removing scheduled_at reverts the case to unscheduled -> Scheduled time represents intended session time

 Participant Filter Configuration

-The presenter defines participant filters.
+Presenters define participant requirements.

-All filters are stored as a single JSON object rather than individual database columns.
+-> All filters are stored as a single structured JSON object -> Stored in cases.filters (JSONB)

 Filter fields include:

 -> age
 -> gender
 -> race
+-> city
 -> county
--> availability_weekdays
--> availability_weekends
--> city
 -> state
 -> zip_code
 -> country
+-> availability_weekdays
+-> availability_weekends
 -> served_on_jury
 -> convicted_felon
 -> us_citizen